SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Primitives

 \subsection{\sys Operators \pop}

-We introduce \pop, a set of novel synopsis-assisted operators that maintain full obliviousness (e.g., operators' execution cause no privacy loss) while enabling lossless compaction.
-To our knowledge, \pop is the first primitive of its kind in any SCA system.
+We introduce \pop, a set of novel synopsis-assisted operators that maintain full obliviousness, while enabling lossless compaction.
+To our knowledge, \pop is the first primitive of its kind in any SCA.

-{\bf Oblivious compaction: \textbf{\code{OPAC}}}.
-We first introduce the fundamental operation of oblivious compaction, a key component for many \pop primitives.
+{\bf Oblivious compaction: \textbf{\code{OPAC}}}. is a fundamental operation critical to other \pop primitives.
 Given input \( \langle R \rangle \), \code{OPAC} sorts it based on the secret bit \( \mathsf{ret} \), moving tuples with \( \mathsf{ret} = \) `1' to the front.
 Then, \code{OPAC} retains only the first $k$ tuples from the sorted array.
 The compaction is {\it lossless} if \( k \) is greater than or equal to the number of tuples with \( \mathsf{ret} = \) `1'; otherwise, it is {\it lossy}.